 - An ongoing schedule of ten-hour or nine-hour days, while it may be the norm for some professionals already, can be physically and mentally draining.

 - Not only is the workweek squeezed into a shorter time frame, but all the after-work activities must also be wedged into the remaining hours of each work day.

 “Many thanks for the research and structure you provide to create a winning proposal; my compressed workweek schedule has been approved.
 I was able to communicate my needs while providing my employer with a plan to get the work done.
 It’s a win-win.”
-Diana Mezick, Administrative Assistant, Greek Orthodox Church of St. George, Bethesda, MD
+Diana Mezick, Admin.
+Assistant, Greek Orthodox Church of St. George, Bethesda, MD